-The hotel’s 42 bright and breezy rooms are inspired by a contemporary Scandinavian style, with Portuguese touches.
+The hotel’s 42 bright and breezy rooms are inspired by a contemporary nordic style, with Portuguese touches.

 Memmo Alfama is still a hidden treasure, tucked away in a maze of cobbled streets, featuring a red infinity plunge pool with a bar and glorious views over Alfama and the Tagus River.

 This stunning boutique hotel has mastered the art of local integration, offering a truly authentic Lisbon which you won’t forget.